Zymer Bytyqi: Red Bull Salzburg and return to Sandnes Ulf as loan

 On 23 August 2012, Bytyqi signed a three-year precontract with Austrian Bundesliga club Red Bull Salzburg and this transfer would become legally effective in January 2013.
 Red Bull Salzburg reportedly paid a 5 million krone transfer fee.
 On 9 March 2013, he was sent back on loan to Tippeligaen club Sandnes Ulf for the remainder of the season.
 On 1 May 2013, he played the first game after the return in the 2013 Norwegian Cup second round against Flekkerøy after being named in the starting line-up.

 Viking

 On 6 January 2015, Bytyqi signed a three-year contract with Tippeligaen club Viking and received squad number 27.
 Three months later, he made his debut in a 1–0 away defeat against Mjøndalen after coming on as a substitute at 70th minute in place of Samuel Adegbenro.

 Konyaspor

-On 8 January 2021, Bytyqi signed a two-and-half-year contract with Süper Lig club Konyaspor and received squad number 14.
+On 8 January 2021, Bytyqi signed a two-and-a-half-year contract with Süper Lig club Konyaspor and received squad number 14.
 Two days later, he made his debut against Fatih Karagümrük after coming on as a substitute at 75th minute in place of Deni Milošević, and assists in his side's only goal during a 2–1 away defeat.

+Olympiacos

+On 1 February 2023, Bytyqi joined Super League Greece side Olympiacos.
+Olympiacos reportedly paid a €1 million transfer fee.

+Antalyaspor

+On 1 August 2023, Bytyqi signed a three-year contract with Süper Lig club club Antalyaspor.